Luan-Zhong/Cattle_T2TX/conservation_of_par/README.md

 Refer to:

-- Conservation of pseudoautosomal regions (PARs) in the main text Methods section
-- Conservation of pseudoautosomal regions (PARs)  in the Supplementary Information (Supplementary Methods)
+- Conservation of pseudoautosomal regions (PARs) and no-PAR can be found in the Methods section and Supplementary Information (Supplementary Methods).